mkilgore/protura/README.md

 - Block device layer
   - Currently, IDE is the only block device
   - A block cache sits inbetween the file systems and block devices
-    - A witethrough approach is used for simplicity
+    - A `bdflush` daemon runs in the kernel and periodically syncs blocks to disk
+    - `sync()` can also be used to sync the blocks and FS on demand.
   - Supports MBR partition table
   - No I/O Scheduler, so each I/O block request is submitted one at a time.
-    - Currently this is a significant performance cost, though once things are loaded into the block-cache things get a lot snappier.
 - Char device layer
   - Basic devices like /dev/null, /dev/zero, and /dev/full
 - File System
   - Supports a combined VFS filesystem, with one device at the root, and other file systems can be mounted at verious points
   - Current supported filesystems:
     - EXT2
-      - Support is more or less complete.
-The code for the triple-indirect blocks is not quite complete.
+      - Support is more or less complete, though support for most extra EXT2 features is not there yet.
+      - Inode and Block allocation lacks an algorithm to prevent fragmentation.
+      - There's a small test suite that verifies the FS modifications.
     - Proc
       - A virtual file system device that exposes various kernel information and APIs
   - Supports executing ELF and #! programs.